zukunft/zukunft.com/docs/llm/pending_prio_2.md

 ### value edit view (missing parts of the retired http_old/value_edit.php)

 the legacy controller http_old/value_edit.php has been replaced by the value_edit view called via /http/view.php?m=19 (views::VALUE_EDIT_ID), which the 'change value' button already uses (web/value/value.php::VIEW_EDIT_ID).
 The new form has the same fields as the value add view (value, description, source, value type, view style, default view, share and protection type) and it saves through the confirm step.
-The old controller had no caller left in the program code, only in commented out blocks of the value tests (and in the dead class web/user/user_display_old.php, see above).
+The old controller had no caller left in the program code, only in commented out blocks of the value tests (and in the meanwhile deleted dead class web/user/user_display_old.php).
 The missing parts are the same as for the value add view plus the check of an empty value.

 show and change the phrases of a value in the value edit view (m=19): the old controller loaded the value by id including its phrases and let the user add or remove a phrase ('phrase1', 'phrase2', ... with the matching 'type1', 'type2', ...), showing the form again after each change.
 The new view has only the free text field url_var::GROUP_NAME ('gn'), which is even empty in the rendered page, so the phrases of a value can neither be seen nor changed.
 Solve it together with the phrase selector of the value add view (see the section above)